The Piano Lesson

-Creative consultant Ricardo Khan,
+Creative consultant, Ricardo Khan

-Pianist Ernie Scott
+Pianist, Ernie Scott

 "The glow accompanying August Wilson's place in contemporary American theatre is fixed."
 Toni Morrison.

-The Piano Lesson is the fourth of August Wilson's cycle of ten plays about the African American experience in the twentieth century.
-It opened at the Yale Repertory Theatre in 1987 and in 1990 on Broadway it won a Pulitzer Prize, a Drama Desk Award and New York Drama Critics Circle Award for Best Play.
+August Wilson (1945-2005) is America's foremost black playwright.
+'The Piano Lesson' is the fourth of his cycle of ten plays about the African American experience in the twentieth century.
+It opened at the Yale Repertory Theatre in 1987 and the 1990 Broadway production won a Pulitzer Prize, a Drama Desk Award and the New York Drama Critics Circle Award for Best Play.
 The play was inspired by Romare Bearden's painting of the same name.
 August Wilson saw its scene of a teacher and student as an allegory for how African Americans must learn to negotiate their history.

 This radio production was recorded at Tony Award winning Crossroads Theatre, New Brunswick, New Jersey, with the support of August Wilson's widow, and an outstanding cast which includes actors like Stephen Henderson and Anthony Chisholm who worked extensively with August Wilson.
 Anthony and Stephen were both in the Olivier award winning production of 'Jitney' which took London by storm ten years ago and Stephen and Chris Chalk were both in the Broadway Tony award winning production of August Wilson's 'Fences' starring Denzel Washington in 2010.